Common searches

 Useful when parents want steady guidance rather than guesswork.

-These are the common writing areas that usually need support in day-to-day school use.
+These are the common writing areas that usually need help in day-to-day school use.

 Build more even gaps between letters and words.